Are you passionate about working with youth, building community, and restoring open spaces?

 - Work is performed in an office setting 1-2 days per week and outdoors 3-4 days per week

-- Ability to obtain a California Class B driver’s license.
+- Ability to obtain a California Class C Commercial Driver’s License with a Passenger Endorsement.
 Intern will drive a 12-15 passenger van on windy roads for up to 4 hours at a time.

 - Work outdoors up to 6 hours per day in inclement weather, on steep slopes, and in areas with poison oak and ticks